SvenKirschbaum/moodle-docker/README_STACK.md

 bin/moodle-docker-compose up -d
 ```

 You can then access the Moodle-Installer via http://localhost:8000/.
-Please follow the instructions on screen.
+Please follow the instructions on screen to complete the installation.

-After the installation process is completed, go to Site Administration -> Plugins -> Stack, and configure the following settings:
+After the installation process is completed, run the `bin/moodle-update-stack-settings` to update the STACK configuration (psqlm mysql and mariadb only).
+Alternatively, you can go to Site Administration -> Plugins -> Stack, and configure the following settings:

 - Platform type: Server
 - Maxima version: 5.44.0